Modern Slavery Statement

 Future Performance Indicators

-In 2025/26, we are rolling out company-wide refresher training to our line managers on our Employee Handbook, including a segment specifically around Modern Slavery and their role in helping to identify risk and escalating potential/actual issues.
+In 2025/26, we are rolling out company-wide refresher training to our line managers on our Employee Handbook, including a module specifically around Modern Slavery and their role in helping to identify risk and escalating potential/actual issues.
+We also have plans to design and deliver interactive surgeries to our supply chain/contractors on our Code of Conduct.

 In October 2025, COOMBES will once again observe Anti-Slavery Day across the business and its operations, and campaign to raise awareness amongst employees and sub-contractors of the dangers and consequences of modern slavery, human trafficking and exploitation.